 Software is neither self-created nor self-upgraded.
 However, Software must be developed and maintained by the programmers.
-That is why people established many processes to make software development process easier and more methodical.
+That is why people established many processes to make the software development process easier and more methodical.

 Every programmer must understand and master these processes to work effectively.
 The following article is intended to help programmers as well as students to answer the following questions: